-A few weeks ago, I had to dust off my old work lights to paint a bathroom while the light fixture was disconnected.
+A few weeks ago, I had to dust off my old work lights (or see image below) to paint a bathroom while the light fixture was disconnected.
 When I was finished and began disassembling the work lights, I realized the thread size on several bolts was familiar.

 Before I go any further, I should note that the work lights themselves, without modification, can be used for photography.
 If you already have garage-style work lights, they can add light to a scene.
 I took this photo and others by their light.
 But those lights create a lot of heat, have to be plugged in, and draw as much electricity as two or three chandeliers filled with incandescent bulbs.
 If you have cheap work lights like mine, their stands aren’t very stable, aren’t very adjustable, and yet are bulkier than most camera tripods.
 They also only create a fraction of the light as a standard hot shoe flash.